 1789 Hub, previously known as “1789 Venture Lab”, offers co-working space where students, entrepreneurs, their teams, faculty, mentors, and clubs all come together to make their innovative and entrepreneurial ideas a reality.

-This project was completed by a fellow intern and myself while interning at Innovate Carolina as a Research Assistant.
+This project was completed by me and a fellow intern while interning at Innovate Carolina as a Research Assistant.

 After speaking with the 1789 student team and reviewing the original website, we came up with the following key issues: